-The primary Social Work Value, involves helping people in need and addressing social problems
+This primary Social Work Value involves helping individuals, groups, and communities in need and addressing social problems

 What is Service?